8 Convolutional Neural Networks

 te = idx[n_train+1:end]

-The input tensor has shape (height, width, channels, batch), and the label for each patch is a one-hot vector with three entries.
-So this is just standard three-class image classification with geoscience-flavored patterns.
+The input tensor has shape (samples, channels, batch), and the label for each trace is a one-hot vector with three entries.

 model = Chain(